Nutritious Solid Foods for 9-Month-Old Baby | SuperBottoms

 • Iron: Iron is crucial for brain development and red blood cell production.

-• Calcium: Calcium is essential for bone and teeth development.
+• Calcium: Calcium is necessary for bone and teeth development.

 • Vitamin D: Vitamin D helps with calcium absorption and bone health.

-• Zinc: Zinc is important for immune function and growth.
+• Zinc: Essential for immune function and growth.

 • Protein: Protein is needed for tissue growth and repair.